Hiring International Students

-Students on an F-1 visa may work on co-op, using Curricular Practical Training (CPT), for the length of time their academic program designates or requires for graduation.
+Students on an F-1 visa may work on co-op, using CPT, for the length of time their academic program designates or requires for graduation.
 At Drexel University, this is between six to eighteen months.
 CPT is a type of employment authorization that allows F-1 students to work in the U.S. while on co-op as this is part of the required curriculum for graduation.
-Co-op employment must be related to the F-1 student’s major and provides practical training.
+Co-op employment must be related to the F-1 student's major and provides practical training.

-Students on J-1 visas are eligible to work legally in the U.S. using Academic Training (A.T.).
-Academic Training is designed to allow J-1 students the opportunity to apply knowledge gained in the classroom to a practical work experience off-campus.
+Students on J-1 visas are eligible to work legally in the U.S. using Academic Training (AT).
+AT is designed to allow J-1 students the opportunity to apply knowledge gained in the classroom to a practical work experience off-campus.

-In order to hire a student, what is required from the employer?
+In order to hire an international student, what is required from the employer?

 Employers begin by extending an offer of employment to the students.
 Once a student accepts an offer, the process of work authorization begins.